ropensci/MODIStsp/README.md

 <img src="README-index_fig-1.png" style="display: block; margin: auto;" />

-Provided information (e.g., correct bandnames, computable formula, etc...) is automatically checked, and the new index added in the list of available ones for all products allowing its computation at the next `MODIStsp` execution.
+Provided information (e.g., correct bandnames, computable formula, etc...) is automatically checked upon clicking "Set New Index".
+On success, the new index is added in the list of available ones for all products allowing its computation.
+Clicking "Done !" returns to the main.

 ### Download Method